atxpatrickk/Julia-ROS-Pipeline/README.md

 Running
 =======

-1. Ensure that turtlebot is brought up.
+1. Ensure that turtlebot (assuming this is the bot being used.
+If not, use the bringup commands for the respective robot) is brought up.
 Run the following on the turtlebot:

 ```
 $ ros2 launch turtlebot3_bringup robot.launch.py